phi-ncu/phi-ncu.github.io/_people/karolina_finc.md

 at Nicolaus Copernicus University.
 In 2019, I defended my PhD at the Faculty of Physics, Astronomy and Informatics at the Nicolaus Copernicus University.
 In my research I want to understand how the network organization and dynamics shape our experience.
-I'm also passionate about human creativity, music, philosophy, nature, photography, dance, singing, and mathematics.
+I'm also passionate about human creativity, music, philosophy, nature, photography, dance, and singing.
 I love to improvise in every domain of my life - from playing around with various musical instruments to combining seemingly distant concepts in science.